-Documentation should be submitted to the Disability Services Office (DSO) through the Accommodate platform located on the Westchester Community College website.
+Documentation should be submitted to Accessibility Services through the ACCOMMODATE platform located on the SUNY Westchester Community College website.

 Under Section 504 of The Rehabilitation Act of 1973, the ADA of 1990 and the ADAAA of 2008, colleges are obligated to provide students with documented disabilities reasonable accommodations on an individual basis to ensure that no student is discriminated against based on a disability.
 A student requesting academic accommodations must self-identify and provide appropriate documentation of the disability.
 The documentation must outline the academic accommodations needed.